nic-obert/rusty-vm/oxide/oxide TODO.md

 ### In Progress

+- [ ] write a function like "reduce_operations()" to evaluate compile-time operations
 - [ ] add conditional statements

 ### Done ✓

+- [x] add more source context in error messages (and highlight the main line)
 - [x] use dedicated ChildrenTypes for tokens that don't have strictly list children
 - [x] implement array indexing
 - [x] make scopes into expressions